SciML/LinearSolve.jl/docs/src/solvers/solvers.md

 factorization methods if a lower tolerance of the solution is required.

 Krylov.jl generally outperforms IterativeSolvers.jl and KrylovKit.jl, and is compatible
 with CPUs and GPUs, and thus is the generally preferred form for Krylov methods.
+The choice of Krylov method should be the one most constrained to the type of operator one has, for example if positive definite then `Krylov_CG()`, but if no good properties then use `Krylov_GMRES()`.

 Finally, a user can pass a custom function for handling the linear solve using `LinearSolveFunction()` if existing solvers are not optimally suited for their application.
 The interface is detailed [here](@ref custom).

+### Lazy SciMLOperators

+If the linear operator is given as a lazy non-concrete operator, such as a `FunctionOperator`, then using a Krylov method is preferred in order to not concretize the matrix.
+Krylov.jl generally outperforms IterativeSolvers.jl and KrylovKit.jl, and is compatible
+with CPUs and GPUs, and thus is the generally preferred form for Krylov methods.
+The choice of Krylov method should be the one most constrained to the type of operator one has, for example if positive definite then `Krylov_CG()`, but if no good properties then use `Krylov_GMRES()`.

 ## Full List of Methods